andreatarozzo/react-notes/README.md

 In the scenario stated above it is better to prefer state management libraries instead of building something “in house” for the following reasons:

-- <b>Complex state management</b>

-  As said above when it comes to handle the state of multiple components/application in a centralized way where also asynchronous operations are involved it is better to use a state management library because they provide a very structured way to handle complex states.

 - <b>Performances</b>

   State management libraries are optimized to be performant